DenizSt/TriCats/README.md

 #### Retrieve

-`Retrieve[key]` gives the value of `item` in the current library.
+`Retrieve[key]` gives the value of `key` in the current library.

-Options can be specified in the form `Retrieve[item,opts]` and are applied to the result of the library search. `dimC4` has default value 4.
+Options can be specified in the form `Retrieve[key, opts]` and are applied to the result of the library search. `dimC4` has default value 4.

 ## Acknowledgements